stwunsch/analysis_rdf_focus_group/README.md

 Each sample has a `TTree` called `Events` following the NanoAOD conventions.

+## Requirements

+Best is to use ROOT master, but feel free to source ROOT 6.22 from CVMFS (taken from the LCG 99 view, see the `setup.sh` script).

 ## Selection

 Following lists tell you for the `Muon_*` and `Tau_*` collections the baseline selection you have to apply so reduce the collections to the good candidates.